This article was updated 15 Jan 2021

 A childcare bubble is where one household links with one other household to provide informal childcare to a child or children aged 13 or under.
-They can provide the childcare in either or both of the homes from the 2 households.
+They can provide the childcare in either or both of the homes from the two households.
 ‘Informal’ childcare means it is unpaid and unregistered.

 All adults in both households must agree to this arrangement.